 The spiky palm grows as a vine with prickles and hooks along its leaf-sheath and leaves.
 Whip-like flagellum up to 3m long splay outwards and are covered in recurved hooks.
-When brushed against, the hooks latch onto clothing or skin, entangling the person - hence the term ‘wait a while’.
+When brushed against, the hooks latch onto clothing or skin, entangling the person - hence the other name this plant is known by, ‘wait a while’.
+While humans may not be fond of the spikes, small birds use the spikes to their advantage.
+Yellow-throated Scrubwrens and other small birds often build their nest on the spikey stem which provides protection from climbing reptiles.

-Lawyer cane flowers grow on a long spike and develop into small, edible white fruit.
-Aboriginal peoples throughout Queensland have used the lawyer cane for food and fibre.
+Lawyer Vine flowers grow on a long spike and develop into small, edible white fruit.
+Aboriginal peoples throughout Queensland have used the Lawyer Vine for food and fibre.
 The flexible, long spiked flagellum can be attached as a fishing hook or used to pull out larvae from timber.
 The strong and flexible cane is also a weaving material used in basketry, shelter, binding tools, traps and handles.